terigenbuaa/sheep_vision/README.md

 ## ONNX export

+> [!IMPORTANT]
+> Starting with RF-DETR 1.2.0, you'll have to run `pip install rfdetr[onnxexport]` before exporting model weights to ONNX format.

 RF-DETR supports exporting models to the ONNX format, which enables interoperability with various inference frameworks and can improve deployment efficiency.
 To export your model, simply initialize it and call the `.export()` method.

 ```python